Fixtures #

 Three things have to line up before a test can measure anything:

-1. The product declares pins (VIN, VOUT, GND) and their measurable characteristics (output voltage, current draw, etc.).
+1. The part declares pins (VIN, VOUT, GND) and their measurable characteristics (output voltage, current draw, etc.).

 2. The station declares instruments by role (dmm, psu, eload) and where each is physically connected (a VISA address, a serial port).

-3. The fixture declares which station instrument (and channel) is currently wired to which product pin.
+3. The fixture declares which station instrument (and channel) is currently wired to which part pin.

 %%{init: {'flowchart': {'curve': 'stepBefore'}}}%%